herotechcourse/kotlin-blackjack/README.md

 CardManager

-- [x] has 'cards: List<Card>' and get it from 'CardGenerator' as a input parameter
+- [x] has 'cards: List<Card>' and get it from 'CardGenerator' as an input parameter
 - [x] has 'cardMap: Map<Card, Boolean>' to figure out a card is available or not
 - [x] giveCard method return Card from shuffled 'cards', then check the card to 'false' in 'cardMap'
 - [x] use ArrayDeque to take a card and remove the card from the deque and update '_cards'